 Being proactive in your Circle of Influence will help you become more influential, but there will still be areas that you do not fully control:

 - Local politics

-For example, eating healthy foods and exercising regularly will influence your health, but healthy people still get sick.
+For example, eating healthy foods and exercising regularly will influence your health, however, it does not mean you will not get sick.
+Above all, healthy people still get sick.
 Being nice to someone influences whether they will like you, but it doesn’t guarantee it!

 Becoming a more effective person will expand your Circle of Influence.
 For example, leading the team will give you more influence than if you are a team member!